hemanthkoduru/USA_AGRI_FOOD_DEPT/README.md

     Service is failing sometimes and giving the error:“No 'Access-Control-Allow-Origin' header is present on the requested resource”.
 Service side issue.

-    In search if we are giving space in the text, service is failing(service side issue).Tested service url in browser and in      browser also service is failing.
+    In search if we are giving space in the text, service is failing(service side issue).
+    Tested service url in browser and in browser also service is failing.